 There are around 2500 herbalists in the UK.
-If you are trying to find a local herbalist, doing an internet search such as “herbalist near me” will, no doubt produce a list of websites for local herbal practitioners.
-But, this is probably not the best way to find a herbalist.
-Let me explain…
+So, if you are trying to find a local herbalist, doing an internet search will likely give you some options.
+Google helps out a bit and offers you a "herbalist near me" search.
+Click this, and you might even have a list of websites for local herbal practitioners.
+But, how do you choose?
+This article will explain how.

-Another ideal way to find a reputable herbalist is to check on the registers of professional herbalists.
+Another ideal way to find a reputable herbal therapist is to check on the registers of professional herbalists.

 Other professional associations include:

-I admit to being a bit biased towards these two organisations as I am a member of both, but here are some others:
+I admit that I have a bias towards the above herbalist associations.
+I am a member of both.
+But, here are some others:

 The Register of Chinese Medicine.
-Most of the herbalists on this register practice a range of traditional Chinese medicine therapies such as acupuncture, herbal therapy and tuina.
-Follow this link Find your nearest member to find your local herbalist on this register.
+Most herbalists on this register practice a range of traditional Chinese medicine therapies such as acupuncture, herbal therapy and tuina.
+Follow this link to find your nearest member.